elastic/elasticsearch-net-example/README.md

 ![popularity elasticsearch](readme-images/8-popularity-results-elasticsearch.png)

-`NEST` and `Elasticsearch.Net` have succesfully surfaced to the top we can also see that this is not simply a sort on downloadcount because
+`NEST` and `Elasticsearch.Net` have successfully surfaced to the top we can also see that this is not simply a sort on downloadcount because
 `Elasticsearch.Net` is the number one result despite the fact it has less downloads then `NEST`.

 ##Combining multiple queries